JismonJoseph/RTR108/README.md

 ### Details:
 Python is a high level programming language, its designed towards being easier and powerfull. its used and applied in ML and AI task or task involving larde datasets.
 We will do a series of python examples as given in PY4E website. all solution screenshot are in the folder PYTHON

+## LATEX
+### Details:
+LATEX is professional tool used to create scientific documnets and reports.
+Latex related documents are in the folder LATEX.